 How do I get a ticket?

-Tickets are available to purchase in advance from the Villa Marina website, or on the door.
+Tickets are available to purchase nearer the festival.
+Follow us on Facebook/Twitter and we will let you know as soon as they are available.
 We are very busy on the Friday night session between 5:30pm and 7:00pm, so we would suggest you try and come outside of those times.
 We cannot guarantee there will be no queues, but we will make every effort to get everyone in, you may need to bear with us during the busy times.

 To make absolutely sure that holders of pre-paid tickets are guaranteed entry to the Festival, we have limited the sale of these to 300 tickets per session.
 If your application for pre-paid tickets is refused it is simply because this limit has been reached and your tickets will need to be purchased at the door in the normal manner.
 We are confident that doing this will allow everyone to enjoy the Festival without undue queuing.
 The size of the Villa Marina’s Royal Hall should be more than sufficient to accommodate all who wish to attend.